 1. Sprinklers – Never underestimate the fun of a good old fashioned sprinkler in the yard.
-You can of course buy a cute kid sprinkler or make your own with a 2 liter bottle.
+You can of course buy a cute kid sprinkler.
 Check out this list of 10 DIY Sprinklers from Fun, Fantastic, and Learning.

 2. Water balloons: Cheap, cool, and super fun!
-Grab a couple bags, fill, and splash!
-Be sure to give them a sack to pick them all up later.
-Frugal Fun 4 Boys has a fun DIY Water Balloon Launcher and Fantastic Fun and Learning has a whole list of water balloon activities.
+Grab a couple bags, – did you know that they are self-filling now!
+You can fill hundreds of balloons in minutes.
+Total game changer.
+Frugal Fun 4 Boys and Girls has a fun DIY Water Balloon Launcher and Fantastic Fun and Learning has a whole list of water balloon activities.

-3. Ice blocks: Freeze toys in large or small blocks of ice, provide your child with tools (and supervision of course) watch them work to rescue their little plastic friends.
+3. Ice blocks: Freeze some toys in large or small blocks of ice.
+Then provide your child with tools (and supervision of course) amd watch them work to rescue their little plastic friends.
 The Imagination Tree has a great tutorial on how to Freeze and Melt Objects for fun.

 4. Water guns: Simple childhood fun that has stood the test of time, we always keep half a dozen guns on hand for impromptu water gun fights.
 The ones from the dollar store work great, but a few big ones are fun for mom and dad.

 5. Slip and Slide: Purchase a ready made slip and slide or you could make your own with plastic drop cloth or even a shower curtain liner.
 Happy Hooligans has a great tutorial on how to make your own slip and slide.